alijafarkamal/Hybrid-Semantic-Code-Search-using-Qdrant/README.md

 ## License

-Open source - available for hackathon use.
+Open source - available for use.